 The Psychedelic Renaissance

-The one significant change that has happened and it’s taken decades of time is, for the first time in history, ever since Timothy Leary kind of scared the shit out of everybody is, we’re in the midst of a psychedelic renaissance.
-Rick Doblin with MAPS has managed to get MDMA into phase three clinical trials.
-They have fast-tracked psilocybin for treatment-resistant depression, they have added ketamine.
-For the first time in history, the United States government is actually looking at what benefits could these molecules provide that no other medication which exists addresses?
-And in the case of Ibogaine, there is a huge public health problem called the opioid epidemic, which is reaching pandemic status.
-And that did not come from a bunch of drug cartels smuggling drugs into the US, that came from Purdue pharmaceuticals.
-And there’s no solution.
-However, at this exact moment in time psychedelics are being mainstreamed.
-The opioid epidemic is a huge, huge problem with no solution.
-And Ibogaine is the one psychedelic drug which directly addresses opioid addiction.
+The one significant change that has happened, and it’s taken decades, is that for the first time since Timothy Leary scared the shit out of everybody, we’re in the midst of a psychedelic renaissance.
+Rick Doblin with MAPS has managed to get MDMA into Phase 3 clinical trials.
+The FDA has also fast-tracked psilocybin for treatment-resistant depression and have allowed nose-spray ketamine for depression.
+For the first time in history, the United States government is actually looking at what benefits these molecules could provide that no other medication addresses.
+In the case of ibogaine, there is a huge public health problem—the opioid epidemic—which is reaching pandemic status.
+It did not come solely from drug cartels smuggling drugs into the US; Purdue Pharma and other legal drug manufacturers played a huge role in addicting people.
+And there’s no legal solution to the epidemic.
+However, at this exact moment, psychedelics are on the cusp of entering mainstream life.
+Ibogaine is the one psychedelic drug that directly addresses opioid addiction.
 It works.
-So this is the first time that Ibogaine actually has a chance to somehow become accessible to people who need it worldwide.”
+So finally ibogaine actually has a chance to become accessible to people who need it worldwide.

 About the Interviewer